elastic/kibana/src/plugins/data/public/public.api.md

 // src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:138:7 - (ae-forgotten-export) The symbol "FieldAttrSet" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/index_patterns/index_patterns/index_pattern.ts:169:7 - (ae-forgotten-export) The symbol "RuntimeField" needs to be exported by the entry point index.d.ts
 // src/plugins/data/common/search/aggs/types.ts:129:51 - (ae-forgotten-export) The symbol "AggTypesRegistryStart" needs to be exported by the entry point index.d.ts
+// src/plugins/data/common/search/search_source/types.ts:75:3 - (ae-unresolved-link) The @link reference could not be resolved: Reexported declarations are not supported
+// src/plugins/data/common/search/search_source/types.ts:98:3 - (ae-forgotten-export) The symbol "SearchFieldValue" needs to be exported by the entry point index.d.ts
+// src/plugins/data/common/search/search_source/types.ts:108:3 - (ae-unresolved-link) The @link reference could not be resolved: The package "kibana" does not have an export "IndexPatternService"
+// src/plugins/data/common/search/search_source/types.ts:109:3 - (ae-forgotten-export) The symbol "EsQuerySearchAfter" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/field_formats/field_formats_service.ts:56:3 - (ae-forgotten-export) The symbol "FormatFactory" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:67:23 - (ae-forgotten-export) The symbol "getDisplayValueFromFilter" needs to be exported by the entry point index.d.ts
 // src/plugins/data/public/index.ts:67:23 - (ae-forgotten-export) The symbol "generateFilters" needs to be exported by the entry point index.d.ts